oicr-gsi/vidarr/plugin-guide.md

 `UnloadFilterProvider` associates the strings used in `"type"` to the objects.
 One provider can provide multiple filter types.
-The types used should be _plugin_`-`_filter_; names without dashes and names starting with `vidarr-` are reserved by Vidarr.
+The types used should be _plugin_`-`_filter_; names without dashes and names starting with `vidarr-` are reserved by Víðarr.
 The _filter_ can have dashes in it if desired.
-If two plugins provide duplicate type names, Vidarr will fail to load.
+If two plugins provide duplicate type names, Víðarr will fail to load.

-Once a filter is deserialised, it needs to convert the request into a query Vidarr can apply to its database.
+Once a filter is deserialised, it needs to convert the request into a query Víðarr can apply to its database.
 That is, it needs to be converted to a query made of only workflow, workflow run, and external key matches.
 The server will call `convert` with an `UnloadFilter.Visitor` so that the filter can determine whatever information it needs and generate an output query.